maltezfaria/LevelSetMethods.jl/docs/src/extension-makie.md

 end
 ```

-In `3D`, the `plot` function will plot the zero level-set as an isosurface.
+In `3D`, the `plot` function will plot the zero level set as an isosurface.
 For example:

 ```@example volume3D
 using LevelSetMethods, GLMakie, LinearAlgebra